chyr-rpg/PairTradingMonitor/README.md

 ## Development Philosophy

-PairMonitor started from a research question rather than from the assumption that pair trading automatically works.

 The project continues to investigate:

 > **Can data-driven pair selection identify relationships that provide useful market context?**